Surgery for Total Anomalous Pulmonary Venous Return for Children

 Some children may need to temporarily take medicine to prevent blood clots.

-Talk with your child’s healthcare provider about what sort of activity and diet will
+Talk with your child’s provider about what sort of activity and diet will be OK for

-Call your child’s healthcare provider if your child has fever, increased draining
+Call your child’s provider if your child has fever, increased draining from the wound,

 Follow all the instructions you are given for medicine, exercise, diet, and wound